demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointProtectionServerV2/README.md

 The subject is passed through an Analyzer that applies stemming and removes stop words.

-Here is a list of Stop words:
+Here is a list of stop words:

 "a", "an", "and", "are", "as", "at", "be", "but", "by", "for", "if", "in", "into",